 Sun Shade Foundation was founded in Kumasi, Ghana in 2011 as an organisation limited by guarantee under the laws of Ghana.
 It is a Department of Social Welfare recognized institution.
-It was founded by Isaac Kwasi Akohene-Asiedu with support from Barffour Osei-Wusu and later joined by Mark Asare.
+It was founded by Isaac Kwasi Akohene-Asiedu with support from Barffour Osei-Wusu.
 He identified a lack of financial resources for the poorest of the poor especially women.
 He saw that the bulk of resources/funds that are normally meant for the upliftment of the poor usually end up in the hands of the rich.
 This he saw as a barrier to women empowerment, rights and societal status.
 He then decided to establish this Foundation to cater for the interest of the very poor especially women in Ghana.

-Arguably, we are the only foundation in Ghana especially Kumasi that carefully and strategically screen its clients to include the economic active poorest of the poor and with much attention to the economic active widows.
+Arguably, we are the only foundation in Ghana especially Kumasi that carefully and strategically screen its clients to include the economic active underserved poor and with much attention to the economic active widows.

 Empowering women by way of our model is a very powerful remedy to the world’s challenges on war, diseases and poverty since women and their children are the most vulnerable in such instances.
 Uplifting and supporting women does not usually end with them but has a positive multiple effects on immediate and extended families.
 Women are also highly known to spend most their income on improving the welfare of their families.
 It is believed that hardly will a woman leave hungry and sick children unattended to, whilst she sits somewhere unconcerned attending to selfishly personal matters.
 The welfare of the family has always been the priority of majority of women especially the economically active poor.